SnowEx/snowexsql/docs/installation.rst

 Install From Source
 -------------------

-The sources for snowXSQL can be downloaded from the `Github repo`_.
+The sources for snowexsql can be downloaded from the `Github repo`_.

 You can either clone the public repository: